-Figure 7.15 Bench-top centrifuge capable of reaching speeds up to 14000 rpm and centrifugal forces of $20800 \times g$ .
-This particular centrifuge is refrigerated, allowing samples to be cooled to temperatures as low as $-4^{\circ}$ C.
+Figure 7.15 Bench-top centrifuge capable of reaching speeds up to $14\,000$ rpm and centrifugal forces of $20\,800 \times g$ .
+This particular centrifuge is refrigerated, allowing samples to be cooled to temperatures as low as $-4\,^{\circ}$ C.

 Figure 7.16 Example of a sucrose density gradient centrifugation of thylakoid membranes from wild type (WT) and lut2 plants.
-The thylakoid membranes were extracted from the plant's leaves and separated by centrifuging in a 0.1-1 M sucrose gradient for 22 h at $280\,000 \times g$ at $4^{\circ}$ C. Six bands and their chlorophyll contents are shown.
+The thylakoid membranes were extracted from the plant's leaves and separated by centrifuging in a 0.1-1 M sucrose gradient for 22 h at $280\,000 \times g$ and at $4^{\,0}$ C. Six bands and their chlorophyll contents are shown.
 Adapted from Dall'Osto, L.; Lico, C.; Alric, J.; Giuliano, G.; Havaux, M.; Bassi, R. BMC Plant Biology 2006, 6:32.

-sucrose.
-Repeating this process several times, fills the centrifuge tube with a multi-layer density gradient.
-The sample is placed on top of the density gradient and centrifuged using a force greater than $150\,000 \times g$ .
+gradient and centrifuged using a force greater than $150\,000 \times g$ .
 During centrifugation, each of the sample's components moves through the gradient until it reaches a position where its density matches the surrounding sucrose solution.
 Each component is isolated as a separate band positioned where its density is equal to that of the local density within the gradient.
 Figure 7.16 provides an example of a typical sucrose density centrifugation for separating plant thylakoid membranes.